How to Treat Internal Hemorrhoids

 Increase Fiber Intake

-Fiber softens stool and reduces straining during bowel movements.
+Fiber softens stool and reduces straining.

 High-fiber foods include: